mainwp/mainwp/readme.txt

 == Description ==

 The [MainWP WordPress Manager](https://mainwp.com) Dashboard plugin allows you to control unlimited WordPress sites from your own private self-hosted WordPress install.

-MainWP is a free open source plugin designed for WordPress professionals who realize that WordPress management for yourself or your clients is more then just plugin and theme updates.
+The MainWP WordPress management system is a free and open source.
+The system is designed for WordPress professionals who realize that WordPress management for yourself or your clients is more than just plugin and theme updates.

-And, just because it is free does not mean it’s been stripped down.
-The MainWP Dashboard allows you to control virtually all of your daily WordPress maintenance tasks at absolutely no cost.
+And, just because it is free does not mean it's not effective.
+MainWP allows you to control virtually all of your daily WordPress maintenance tasks at absolutely no cost.

-The Dashboard plugin allows you to connect and control completely independent WordPress sites even those on different hosts and servers.
+The Dashboard plugin allows you to connect and control all the WordPress sites you administer, even those on different hosts and servers.

-MainWP is the perfect solution for affiliates, marketers, developers, WordPress shops and anyone else with multiple WordPress sites.
+MainWP is the perfect solution for WordPress consultants, marketers, developers, WordPress shops, or anyone with multiple WordPress sites.

+= How does MainWP work? =

+First, Install and Activate this MainWP Dashboard plugin on a WordPress site you will use for controlling all other sites; this is your Dashboard Site.
+We highly recommend this be a new, clean WordPress installation and not on one of your operating sites.
+Using a clean site helps to eliminate any unnecessary plugin conflicts or security issues.

+Next, Install and Activate the MainWP Child plugin on a WordPress site you want to connect to your MainWP Dashboard.
+WordPress sites connected to your Dashboard are referred to as Child sites.

+Lastly, you securely connect your child site to your MainWP Dashboard.
+Once connected, your Dashboard can control most aspects of the Child site.

+Still not sure how MainWP works?
+[Review these detailed steps on installing your Dashboard and connecting your first Child site.](https://mainwp.com/getting-started-with-mainwp/)

-= How is MainWP free, what’s the catch, how will you continue to pay development costs? =
+= How is MainWP free?
+What's the catch?
+How will you continue to pay development costs? =

 We make money by selling [Extensions](https://mainwp.com/mainwp-extensions/).

 Extensions enhance your MainWP Dashboard with additional features.
-The catalog of [MainWP Extensions](https://mainwp.com/mainwp-extensions/) includes additional features for backups, marketing, SEO, maintenance, security, monitoring and other tools to help you build a better network.
+The catalog of [MainWP Extensions](https://mainwp.com/mainwp-extensions/) includes additional features for backups, marketing, SEO, maintenance, security, monitoring, and other tools to help you build a better network.

-**Note:  MainWP requires two (2) plugins, this Dashboard plugin and the [MainWP Child plugin](https://wordpress.org/plugins/mainwp-child/) plugin which you install on the WordPress sites you want to control from the Dashboard**

-Please check the [Quick Start - Setting up your MainWP](https://mainwp.com/help/docs/set-up-the-mainwp-plugin/) support doc for more information.

-= Everything below and more is included in the MainWP Plugins at absolutely no charge, no tricks, no hidden fees, no nickel and diming you for every little feature and absolutely no gotchas! =
+= Everything below and more is included in with MainWP at absolutely no charge, no tricks, no hidden fees, no nickel and diming you for every little feature and absolutely no gotchas! =

-= Some MainWP Features: =
+= Some Included MainWP Features: =

 = Easy Management =
-MainWP takes the hassle out of managing your themes and plugins.
+The MainWP WordPress management system takes the hassle out of managing your themes and plugins.
 The MainWP Dashboard allows easy review of which of your WordPress sites have themes and plugins that need updating.

 Just one click will update all of your plugins and themes across all your sites.

 = Effortless Upgrades =
-Do you have a busy schedule and dread all of the work you’ll be putting into upgrading to the latest version of WordPress?
+Do you have a busy schedule and dread all of the work you'll be putting into upgrading to WordPress's latest version?
 Worry no more!
-With the click of a button from your MainWP dashboard, all of your WordPress sites will be upgraded to the latest stable version.
+With the click of a button from your MainWP WordPress Manager Dashboard, all of your WordPress sites will be upgraded to the latest stable version.

-= One Click Access =
+= One-Click Access =
 Do you have too many WordPress sites to remember?
 Accessing all of your WordPress sites is now a breeze with our intuitive one-click access.
-Navigate to your sites sub-menu and click the admin link to open, and you’re instantly and securely logged in and ready to work directly in that WordPress site!
+With the click of a button, you're instantly and securely logged in and ready to work in that WordPress site!

 = Automated Updates =
-Using the Trusted Plugin and Theme option in your MainWP Dashboard will automatically update all Plugins and Themes that you trust with no further interaction from you.
-Your MainWP Dashboard will alert you by email with available updates and then will auto-update them the next day.
+Using the Trusted Plugin and Theme option in your MainWP Dashboard will automatically update all Plugins and Themes you trust with no further interaction.
+Your MainWP Dashboard will alert you by email with available updates and then auto-update them the next day.

 = Abandoned Plugin and Theme Alerts =
-When a plugin or theme hasn't had an update in a long time we tend to forget about it which could lead to security or compatibility issues, your MainWP Dashboard will alert you of possibly abandoned plugins or themes so that you can look for a more updated plugin or theme.
+When a plugin or theme hasn't had an update in a long time, we tend to forget about it, which could lead to security or compatibility issues.
+Your MainWP Dashboard will alert you of possibly abandoned plugins or themes so that you can look for a more updated plugin or theme.

 = Multiple Reliable Backup Options =
 The MainWP Dashboard offers multiple backup options.
 We have integrated some of the most popular backup plugins and released them as  [Free Backup Extensions](https://mainwp.com/mainwp-extensions/extension-category/backup/) this allows you to use the backup plugins you know and trust directly from your MainWP Dashboard.

+= Self-Hosted =
+Your MainWP Dashboard is hosted on your own WordPress install and not on our private servers.
+We do not keep records of your actions, sites, passwords, or anything else.
+[Why that's important!](https://mainwp.com/protect-your-data/)

+= Private =
+We have 100% respect for your privacy.
+The developers do not have access to any of your WordPress sites or information.
+[Why that's important!](https://mainwp.com/protect-your-data/)

 = Ignore Updates =
 Is there a plugin or theme that you do not want to update for compatibility or other issues?
-Just tell your MainWP Dashboard to ignore it and it will no longer alert you of the update.
+Just tell your MainWP Dashboard to ignore it, and it will no longer alert you of the update.

 = Content Management =
-The power of the MainWP Dashboard means that publishing content to sites is now as easy as can be.
+With the power of the MainWP WordPress management system, publishing content to sites is now as easy as possible.
 Pick your site from a list, write content, and publish, without the hassles of logging into each and every site.
-It’s just as easy to manage links, comments, and spam using our mass publish and delete functions.
+It's just as easy to manage links, comments, and spam using our mass publish and delete functions.

 = Bulk Posting =
 Posting content to multiple websites can prove difficult with WordPress alone.
-With the MainWP Dashboard, posting content to multiple blogs couldn’t be easier.
+With the MainWP Dashboard, posting content to multiple blogs couldn't be more natural.
 Create the content, select your blogs, and enjoy the time you saved.

+= Open Source Code =
+Both the MainWP WordPress Manager Dashboard and Child plugin are fully open source and GPL compliant with no obfuscated code, so you always know what is running on your server.
+Both plugins are also maintained on [GitHub](https://mainwp.com/github/) for easy code access.

+= Discovery Protection =
+MainWP protects you from your competitors, search engines, or anyone else with prying eyes.
+No one will ever know you are using the MainWP WordPress management system unless you tell them.

-= Customize Your MainWP =
+= Customize MainWP =
-Extensions offer custom functions and features so that each user can tailor their MainWP installation to their specific needs.
+Extensions offer custom functions and features so that each user can tailor their WordPress management experience to their needs.

 = Developer?
 Code your own Extensions  =
-Building on the core principals of WordPress, the MainWP plugin allows third-party developers to “hook” into it so anything you want can be developed for your MainWP Dashboard.
-You can find more information in the [MainWP Codex](https://mainwp.com/codex/).
-Build your own Extensions for both fun and profit.
+Building on WordPress's core principles, the MainWP plugin allows third-party developers to "hook" into it, so anything you want can be developed for your MainWP Dashboard.
+You can find more information in the [Develop MainWP Extensions](https://mainwp.com/develop-mainwp/) page.
+Build around a proven WordPress Management System!

-= Self Hosted =
-Your MainWP Dashboard is hosted on your own WordPress install and not on our private servers.
-We do not keep records of your actions, sites, passwords or anything else.

-= Discovery Protection =
-MainWP protects you from your competitors, search engines or anyone else with prying eyes.
-No one will ever know you are using MainWP unless you tell them.

-= Developer Spy Free =
-We know some developers like to keep tight control of what is happening with their plugins but this is your network and we have 100% respect for your privacy.
-The developers do not have access to any of your sites or information.

-= Fully Auditable Code =
-Both the MainWP Dashboard and Child plugin are fully open source and GPL compliant with no obfuscated code so you always know what is running on your server.
-Both plugins are also maintained on GitHub for easy code access.

 = More Information =
 [MainWP Documentation](https://mainwp.com/help/)